HL7/APIX---API-Exchange-for-Medicinal-Products/input/pagecontent/apixtask.md

 # APIX Task – The Universal Regulatory Workflow Envelope

-In APIX, every regulatory message or action — from the very first marketing authorisation application (MAA) to a single validation question, a response, or a final approval letter — is represented as an individual **Task** resource.
+In APIX, the Task resource is the universal envelope and workflow engine for all biopharmaceutical regulatory interactions.
+Whether it is a clinical trial application, marketing authorization application, post-approval variation, response to questions,  decision letter, or review report, it is all represented as an individual **Task** resource.

-The Task acts as the universal envelope and workflow engine for all biopharmaceutical regulatory interactions.
+The following is a simple example of a Task with synthetic content: <a href="html-example-apix-shelf-life-original.html">Sample Task</a>

-### Key Elements – APIX Regulatory Task Profile (November 2025)
+The following table provides an overview of the key elements of the APIX Task resource.
+For a technical description of the Task resource, see the <a href="https://build.fhir.org/ig/HL7/APIX---API-Exchange-for-Medicinal-Products/branches/main/StructureDefinition-apix-task.html">APIX Task profile</a>.

 <style>
 .apix-table { border-collapse: collapse; width: 100%; margin: 1.5em 0; }